sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/how-to-contribute.md

 ## Online one-click setup for contributing

-You can use Gitpod(an online IdE which is free for Open Source) for working on issues or making PRs (Pull Requests).
+You can use Gitpod(an online IDE which is free for Open Source) for working on issues or making PRs (Pull Requests).
 With a single click it will launch a workspace and automatically:

 - clone the `AdminLTE` repo.
 - install the dependencies.